digicatapult/veritable-poc/README.md

 ---

-## Fly2Plan Three Agent SSI Demo: About the Theme Selector
+## Veritable Three Agent SSI Demo: About the Theme Selector

 To help differentiate the GUIs, every agent view uses a different theme ( different set of colours, fonts and icon styles ).